• Skip to primary navigation

 Chicken cacciatore can be made in a large skillet if you don’t have a Dutch oven.
 If you don’t have a lid for the skillet, use aluminum foil to keep the pot covered.

-It’s easy to Instant Pot Chicken Cacciatore, and the instructions aren’t that much different.
+It’s easy to make Instant Pot Chicken Cacciatore, and the instructions aren’t that much different.
 Sear the chicken as outlined in the recipe and follow the steps until it’s time to let the chicken simmer.
 Use the directions below to finish the chicken in your instant pot.

 • Close the lid, and set the valve to the “sealing” position, if your model doesn’t do this on its own.
 Make sure your Instant Pot is set to cook at high pressure.